umvirt/ulfs-packages-database/README.md

 - qemu64 - for common CPUs builds
 - amd64 - for specific CPUs builds

+Memory:

-Memory: Some packages are need 3GB per CPU core or more.
+Some packages are need 3GB per CPU core or more.
 If you don't have enough memory, you have to reduce CPU cores quantity.

+If you wish to build qtwebengine6, kf6 and plasma you have to use formula:

+        (2+CPU)*3GB

+We use virtual machine with 4 Virtual CPUs and 20GB of RAM.

+More info at [BLFS](https://umvirt.com/linux/doc/ulfs/0.2.3/blfs/x/qtwebengine.html) book.

+Disk:

+At least 100GB to build qt6, qtwebengine6, kf6 and plasma.

 ### Features

 - amdgpu_virtio support in MESA
 - Spice protocol support in QEMU
+- Android container emulation with Waydroid and Lineage OS

 ### Differences with BLFS